solobits/solobits.github.io/_posts/2020_06_16-statemgmt-get.md

 If you want to learn about the basics follow the official Flutter documentation which explains State Management very good: https://flutter.dev/docs/development/data-and-backend/state-mgmt

 ### GET, Juiced State Manager
-We do have multiple options to achive this namingly InheritedWidgets, ScopedModel, Provider, Bloc, MobX etc. But we'll be using GET which is not just a simple State Management solution but a Micro-Framework for Flutter.
+We do have multiple options to achieve this namingly InheritedWidgets, ScopedModel, Provider, Bloc, MobX etc. But we'll be using GET which is not just a simple State Management solution but a Micro-Framework for Flutter.
 It has quite a lot that we can do with it like Dependency Management, Router, Utils/Helpers and more.

 So basically GET is on Steroids.
 We'll start by talking about how it can help us manage our state.